Zimbra-Community/python-zimbra/README.md

     </RequestName>

 All requests should conform to this dictionary format and the responses are also returned in this format.
+Subnodes can also contain lists of dictionaries, which will create multiple subnodes with the same tag.

 Warning
 -------